UoB-OOP/coms10017/SETUP.md

     on `Advanced system settings` on the left.
 On Windows 10/7, typing `env` in the Start menu search should bring up the correct window without going through Control Panel.
- 2. Open `Environment Variables...` on the bottom
+ 2. Open `Environment Variables...` on the bottom.
  3. Find `Path` or `PATH` in the User variable list, creating one if it does not already exist.
-Add the path to the `bin` directory of your Java install, eg: `C:\Program Files\Java\jdk1.8.0_102\bin`
+Add the path to the `bin` directory of your Java install, eg: `C:\Program Files\Java\jdk1.8.0_102\bin`.
  4. Add a new variable and name it `JAVA_HOME` in User variable list, set the value to the install directory, eg:
     `C:\Program Files\Java\jdk1.8.0_102`
- 5. Restart to see changes
+ 5. Open a new terminal (or restart existing ones) to see the changes.

-**NOTE**: x64 systems must install the `Windows x64` package otherwise JavaFX and other development tools might not work properly.
+**NOTE**: On 64-bit systems, you must install the **Windows x64** Java package, otherwise JavaFX and other development tools might not work properly.

 ## CentOS 7